-How to file state taxes when you live and work in different states
+Need to file state taxes when you live and work in different states?

-Most people in the U.S. live and work in the same state, which makes state taxes pretty easy to understand – you pay taxes to that same state where you live and work.
+Most people in the U.S. live and work in the same state, which makes state taxes pretty easy to understand – you pay taxes to the state where you live and work.

 But what if you live in one state and work in another?
-Do you pay taxes to the state where you live or the state where you make your money?
+Do you pay taxes to the state where you live?
+Where you earn an income?
+Both?!

 Generally you need to file a resident return in the state where you are a permanent resident.
 This state has the right to tax ALL of your income, wherever it was earned.

-Don’t worry about being double taxed.
-You will have an opportunity to claim a credit for taxes paid to the other state.
-They will then divide whatever has been withheld between them and at the end the state whose liability was not exactly met will either give you a refund or a tax bill.
+Worried about being double-taxed?
+Don’t be.
+You will have an opportunity to claim a credit for taxes paid to the nonresident state.
+They will then divide whatever has been withheld between them and the state whose tax liability was not exactly met will either give you a refund or a tax bill.